UA-141369524-4

 Time zones also affect your body in every way.
 You want to moisturize your thirsty skin after you get settled and after you take a shower especially from a long overnight flight.

-You can also use a green tea, lavender, or rose face mist that feels soothing to restore a Pitta body.
+You can also use a green tea, lavender, or rose face mist that feels soothing to restore a Ayurvedic Pitta body.

-Stress Reducing Flying Travel Essentials
+Ayurvedic Flying Travel Essentials

 Jet lag temporary stress doesn’t do body damage like chronic stress, but being on a vacation can produce stressful moments if you get lost, are on a time crunch, or when you’re with a new travel partner where you don’t know what to expect.